-- these two kids had been sexually abused by their father.
-So when they were put in a home with two father figures, they totally freaked out.
+What we weren’t told and only found out after they had been relocated interstate and they had been placed in our care, was that these two kids had been sexually abused by their father.
+(Child sexual abuse) So when they were put in a home with two father figures, they totally freaked out.

-We tried everything with them and all of it reached its peak when we took them shopping one day, which is a task in itself with one kid.
-We had two kids - one of them with ADHD, trying to control them both in a shopping mall environment with all that stimulation and temptation, parents all trying to give us advice on how we shouldn’t give in or how we should have done this, which resulted in a total breakdown.
+We tried everything with them and all of it reached its peak when we took them shopping one day which is a task in itself with one kid.
+We had two kids - one of them with ADHD, trying to control them both in a shopping mall environment with all that stimulation and temptation, parents all trying to give us advice how we shouldn’t give in or should have done this, resulted in a total breakdown.

 In the grocery store, one of the kids had a total meltdown, so my partner picked him up to put him in the car, whilst he was screaming bloody murder.
 The kid ended up trying to kick the car windows out with his feet.